Photon-Pressure with an Effective Negative Mass Microwave Mode

-The harmonic oscillator (HO) is one of the most fundamental models in physics and can be used to describe many kinds of systems, most prominently mechanical oscillators (mass-spring systems) and electrical resonant circuits (inductance-capacitance systems), but also optical cavities, acoustic crystal vibrations or collective spin oscillations in magnets.
-HOs also play a crucial role in many current research directions and in the development of future quantum technologies, of which the most relevant for this work are circuit quantum electrodynamics (cQED) \cite{You11, Blais21} and cavity optomechanics \cite{Aspelmeyer14, Barzanjeh22} as well as its cQED equivalent, photon-pressure systems \cite{Johansson14, Eichler18, Bothner21}.
-In nearly all experimental cases HOs have a positive ``mass" or for instance in their LC circuit equivalent a positive capacitance.
-Note that we will use the term "mass" in a generalized sense, i.e., for any quantity that describes the inertia of the HO.
-In addition to theoretical considerations \cite{Glauber86, Hammerer09, Tsang10, Tsang12, Zhang13} there have been experimental reports of effective negative mass HOs realized through spin ensembles \cite{Julsgaard01, Wasilewski10, Moller17, Kohler18} or through the common modes of two micromechanical oscillators \cite{deLepinay21}.
-In these works, the negative mass HOs have fascinating practical consequences such as providing quantum-mechanics-free or backaction-free subspaces \cite{Tsang12} and enabling entanglement between distinct oscillators \cite{Julsgaard01, deLepinay21}.
-Here, we realize an effective negative mass microwave mode HO in an LC circuit with a Kerr nonlinearity.
-The circuit is integrated in a photon-pressure device, where it is then coupled via a photon-pressure interaction to a second, low-frequency LC resonator.
-The negative mass HO is prepared by strongly driving the nonlinear circuit, what leads to a susceptibility inversion compared to the positive mass case.
-Moreover, as an element of the coupled system, the negative mass gives rise to an inversion of dynamical backaction, which is one of the most relevant features of optomechanical and photon-pressure systems.
-Dynamical backaction \cite{Teufel08} is used for sideband cooling of low-frequency oscillators \cite{Gigan06, Arcizet06} potentially all the way into their quantum-groundstate \cite{Teufel11, Chan11}, to enable topological energy transfer between distinct oscillators \cite{Xu16} or to realize optomechanical microwave amplifiers \cite{Massel11} to name just a few important examples.
-Most strikingly and as a clear signature of the inverted harmonic energy ladder of the negative mass mode in our device, we find that the inversion of the dynamical backaction leads to sideband-cooling of the LF circuit by a blue-detuned pump field.
-Our results demonstrate how to realize a negative mass microwave HO in an LC circuit, contribute to a deeper understanding of sideband-cooling schemes using Kerr cavities and indicate that susceptibility engineering could be a path towards novel devices and experiments in photon-pressure platforms and optomechanics.
+The harmonic oscillator (HO) is one of the most fundamental models in physics and can be used to describe many kinds of systems, most prominently mechanical oscillators and electrical resonant circuits, but also optical cavities, acoustic crystal vibrations or collective spin oscillations in magnets.
+HOs also play a crucial role for the development of quantum technologies, of which some of the most relevant are circuit quantum electrodynamics (cQED) \cite{You11, Blais21} and cavity optomechanics \cite{Aspelmeyer14, Barzanjeh22} as well as its cQED equivalent, photon-pressure systems \cite{Johansson14, Eichler18, Bothner21}.
+In nearly all experimental cases HOs have a positive ``mass" (positive capacitance in LC circuits).
+Note that we use the term ``mass" in a generalized sense, i.e., for any quantity that describes the inertia of the HO.
+However, in addition to theoretical considerations \cite{Glauber86, Hammerer09, Tsang10, Tsang12, Zhang13, Motazedifard16} there have been experimental reports of effective negative mass HOs realized through spin ensembles \cite{Julsgaard01, Wasilewski10, Moller17, Kohler18}, through the common modes of two micromechanical oscillators \cite{deLepinay21}, and in multimode electromechanical systems \cite{Bernier18}.
+In these works, the negative mass has fascinating practical consequences such as providing quantum-mechanics-free or backaction-free subspaces \cite{Tsang12} and enabling entanglement between distinct oscillators \cite{Julsgaard01, deLepinay21}.
+Despite these promising perspectives, it is very challenging to experimentally realize negative effective mass oscillators and new approaches are under investigation \cite{Junker22}.
+Here, we present a simple method to create an effective negative mass HO which only requires a Kerr nonlinearity and is therefore not limited to specific platforms.
+The effective negative mass HO is prepared by strongly driving a weakly nonlinear superconducting LC circuit, which leads to a susceptibility inversion compared to the positive mass case.
+Similar driving schemes in nonlinear systems have lately been implemented with both LC circuits and mechanical oscillators \cite{Huber20, FaniSani21}, but it has not been demonstrated yet that such an approach creates a dynamically stabilized analog of a negative mass mode.
+The integration of this mode into a photon-pressure device allows us to use the interaction with a low-frequency (LF) circuit as a probe for the effective mode mass through dynamical backaction.
+Most strikingly, we find that dynamical backaction effects get inverted compared to positive mass modes, which leads to sideband-cooling of the LF circuit by a blue-detuned pump field.